 Jiali Chen

-Currently, Jiali Chen is the first-year direct Ph.D. student at Key Laboratory of Big Data and Intelligent Robot of South China University of Technology (SCUT), supervised by Prof. Yi Cai.
+Currently, Jiali Chen is the second-year direct Ph.D. student at Key Laboratory of Big Data and Intelligent Robot of South China University of Technology (SCUT), supervised by Prof. Yi Cai.
 He works closely with Dr. Jiayuan Xie at Hong Kong Polytechnic University (PolyU).
 Before that, He also obtained the B.E. degree in Department of Software Engineering from South China University of Technology (SCUT) in 2023.
-His research interests revolve around Multimodal Learning, Causal Inference and Text Generation.
+His research interests revolve around Causal Inference, Multimodal Reasoning and Vision & Language.

-Feel free to contact me if you are interested in my work or seeking potential collaborations.
+Feel free to contact me if you're interested in discussing or seeking potential collaborations.

 Email / Google Scholar / Github